egi-qc/software-releases/README.md

 2. download the packages to a temporary directory.
 3. rpm sign each package.
 4. verify signature of each package.
-    a. verification of the packages
+5. verify packages - installation
-5. upload each package to nexusrepo.
+6. upload each package to nexusrepo.
-6. download each package from nexusrepo.
-7. verify chksum and signature.
-8. upload json to the frontend for publication.
+7. Pull Request: **manual approval** of the release, publication in frontend for publication.
-9. clean temporary directories.
+8. clean temporary directories, and repository testing.

 ## Pre condition